 Is your baby irritable?
 Is he or she crying and fussing during a typical feeding session?
 Your baby may have thrush, an infection in their mouth.
-And while your first instinct as a mother is to worry and panic, thrush is actually pretty common and very treatable.
+Your first instinct as a mother is to worry and panic, however, thrush is actually pretty common and very treatable.

 What is thrush?

-Thrush is the most common oral fungal infection in babies.
-Candida, the fungus, likes to grow in moist areas like under a babies drooling mouth and chin, inside their mouth, or even on diaper rashes.
-Although it’s usually something your baby will develop on their own, it can be passed onto your baby if you’re pregnant with a yeast infection or if simply your nipples are affected and you’re breastfeeding.
+Thrush, also called oral candidiasis, is the most common oral fungal infection in babies.
+Candida, the fungus, likes to grow in moist areas like under a baby’s drooling mouth and chin, inside their mouth, or even on diaper rashes.
+Although it’s usually something your baby will develop on their own, it can be passed onto your baby if you’re pregnant with a yeast infection or if your nipples are affected, and you’re breastfeeding.

 Why does thrush affect babies?

-Newborns have such vulnerable immune systems and while Candida is a naturally occurring fungus, it can sometimes be too much for a newborns immune system to regulate and control, thus leading to an infection.
+Newborns have such vulnerable immune systems.
+While Candida is a naturally occurring fungus, it can sometimes be too much for a newborn’s immune system to regulate and control, leading to an infection.